ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

 ### application-template-wrapper

-With this feature *disabled* Ember creates a wrapping div around the entire rendered application.
+With this feature *enabled* Ember creates a wrapping div around the entire rendered application.
 Effectively, it is creating a `<div class="ember-view">` element which wraps the contents of an application's `app/templates/application.hbs` file.

-When *enabled*, this div will not be output.
+When *disabled*, this div will not be output.
 This is usually desirable, but may break the styling of an existing application in subtle ways:

 - Perhaps the application relied on the root `.ember-view` for styles (CSS).